BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

     print(useful_function())
 ```

-You can change the namespace of a module as you import it using the `as`
+You can change the namespace of a module during an import using the `as`
 keyword:

 ```python